oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 ### Live Data

 The data for this model is scraped from ESPN Fightcenter at the end of rounds using Python.
 This data includes knockdowns, total strikes landed, significant strikes (also broken down by the head, body & legs), control time, takedowns & submission attempts.
-Here is an example fo what this data looks like at the end of a round:
+Here is an example fo what this data looks like at the end of a round: &nbsp;<br>
 <img src="/assets/ufc/fightcenter_ex.png" alt="Image" width="650"/> &nbsp;<br>
-The difference between both fighters for each statistic is calculated, and these differences are utilized in the model to calculate the probability of each fighters winning the round.
+The difference between both fighters for each statistic is calculated, and these differences are utilized in the model to calculate the probability of each fighters winning the round. &nbsp;<br>

 ### The Model